MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1108-Arbitration-Certain-Disputes-Subject-Statutory-Jurisdiction-Surface-Transportation-Board/section-1108.3.md

 (b) *Opt-out procedures.* Any party who has elected to participate in the arbitration program may file a notice at any time under Docket No. EP 699, informing the Board of the party's decision to opt out of the program or amend the scope of its participation.
 The notice shall take effect 90 days after filing and shall not itself excuse the filing party from arbitration proceedings that are ongoing, or permit it to withdraw its consent to participate in any arbitration-program-eligible dispute associated with their opt-in notice for any matter before the Board at any time prior to the end of the 90 day period before the opt-out notice takes effect

-(c) *Public notice of arbitration program participation.* The Board shall maintain a list of participants who have opted into the arbitration program on its Web site at *www.stb.dot.gov.* Those parties participating in arbitration only for a particular dispute will not be listed on the Board's Web site.
+(c) *Public notice of arbitration program participation.* The Board shall maintain a list of participants who have opted into the arbitration program on its Web site at *www.stb.gov.* Those parties participating in arbitration only for a particular dispute will not be listed on the Board's Web site.

 [78 FR 29079, May 17, 2013, as amended at 81 FR 69414, Oct.
-6, 2016]
+6, 2016; 83 FR 15078, Apr.
+9, 2018]